Meet the academic: Dr Sotiris Moschoyiannis

 My interest in research was sparked by curiosity and the realisation that research can improve lives – whether that’s having more time or a smoother journey home.
 I did my PhD in concurrent systems at a time when consumer electronics were advancing fast.
 Software was starting to be used for far more than just mathematical calculations.

 What excites you most about your current role?

-On the research side, I’m exciting by trying new things.
+On the research side, I’m excited by trying new things.
 Academic research gives you the chance to be creative and, unlike in industrial R&D, the time and freedom to take risks.
 You can make an impact by having a thought no-one else has had before.